-FOCUS AREA 1 RESPONSIBLE WORKING CONDITIONS IN THE SUPPLY CHAIN work on adhering to the Code of Conduct.
+RESPONSIBLE WORKING CONDITIONS IN THE SUPPLY CHAIN

 It is of utmost importance that textiles are produced at factories with decent working conditions.
-As the Group does not own any of the facilities, many resources are spent on following up with suppliers on their
+As the Group does not own any of the facilities, many resources are spent on following up with suppliers on their work on adhering to the Code of Conduct.